Work-Life Balance as a Business Owner: What Actually Works

 Weekend activities (Saturday morning hike, Sunday brunch)

-These are not “if I have time.”
-These are committed appointments.
-Work fits around them, not the other way around.
+These are not “if I have time” blocks.
+They are committed appointments, and work fits around them—not the other way around.

 Day 6: Practice “I’ll respond tomorrow” for after-hours requests

-A client emails at 8 pm.
-Your instinct: respond immediately.
+When a client emails at 8 pm, your instinct is to respond immediately.

 New response: